 An important element in an Open Source project is the community and communities are definitely a focus for the OpenMRS organisation (Mission Statement).
 The platform OpenMRS is a global healthcare IT-platform with multiple collaborations in the public and private sector.
-Specifically: ‘OpenMRS is a platform that countries and implementers use to create a customized EMR system in response to actual needs on the ground.’
+Specifically: ‘OpenMRS is a platform that countries and implementers use to create a customized EMR system in response to actual needs on the ground’, so it is specified on their website.

 The bonus of the Open Source model